 This recipe contains cabbage.
 If you have it available, I think the napa cabbage tastes better.
 If you don’t have it on hand, you can use regular green cabbage.
 It’s your choice but I think the napa is closer to what is served.

-This dish is made up of a lovely Asian sauce.
-You can find these ingredients at your local grocery store.
+This dish is has a lovely Asian sauce.
+You can find the ingredients to make the sauce at your local grocery store.
 Any store with a tiny Asian section will have these ingredients.
-This recipe makes a delicious stir fry sauce that you will love in any stir fry recipe.
+This recipe makes a delicious lo mein sauce that you will love in any stir fry recipe.